chainpoint/bitcoin-header-node/README.md

   a custom start point.

 - In the unlikely case that you are using a header node on regtest or simnet (such as in the unit tests), it is not recommended to use a custom start height.
-The reason is that there are some different PoW bits checks that are done for testing networks to account for variance in mining hash power.
+The reason is that there are some different PoW checks that are done for testing networks to account for variance in mining hash power.
 So in a situation where there are no checkpoints or you're starting your node _after_ the lastCheckpoint (which is zero for regtest/simnet), the chain will search backwards for old blocks to confirm proof of work even if not in a new retargeting interval.
-If your start height is in between intervals in this situation, the loop will eventually look for a block that isn't in your db and fail.
-This is circumvented in the unit tests by turning off
+Start height initialization will typically account for this on testnet and mainnet for example, but since regtest does not have a lastCheckpoint, this can make behavior a little weird.
-  `headernode.network.pow.targetReset` to skip this check allowing us to test custom checkpoints and start heights.
+  For the tests, to confirm that the start height functionality works with checkpoints, we adjust the retarget interval down and set a custom lastCheckpoint rather than having to mine over 2k blocks which would slow the tests down.

 ## TODO: